Skip to content

 Quality and security

 7,929 tests are not the result of writing tests for the sake of tests.
-Each test exists because it protects a specific scenario — from health score calculations through clinic registration flows to edge cases in RTL translations.
+Each test exists because it protects a specific scenario.
+From data quality calculations, through clinic registration flows, to edge cases in RTL translations.
 Plus mutation testing (Stryker), which verifies that tests actually catch bugs, not just inflate coverage.

-935 RLS policies across 160 tables — a level of security that in a traditional approach would require a dedicated security engineer at half capacity.
-In our case, it is built into the database architecture.
+935 RLS policies across 160 tables.
+A level of security that in a traditional approach would require a dedicated security engineer at half capacity.
+In Medova it is built into the database architecture and maintained by tooling.

 • 6 system roles: patient, clinic, moderator, admin, analytics_viewer, sales